openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    | e2697426-2d79-4a83-beb7-2eafa9ceaee5 | lvm-store  | lvm     | configuring |...| cinder   | {}           |
    +--------------------------------------+------------+---------+-------------+...+----------+--------------+

-Wait for the LVM storage backend to be configured (i.e. state=Configured)
+Wait for the LVM storage backend to be configured (i.e. state=configured):

 ::